-The Bachelor’s Degree in Wildlife Conservation and Ecology is aimed at those who wish to develop a career in wildlife conservation, and provides a unique combination of academic study with hands-on training and experience in conservation, ecology and wildlife.
+The Bachelor’s Degree in Wildlife Conservation and Ecology is aimed at those who wish to develop a career in wildlife conservation and provides a unique combination of academic study with practical training and experience in field-based conservation, ecology and wildlife.

-The course includes specialist modules and practical experience where students will gain skills and knowledge in such areas as species identification, live trapping techniques, population management, and strategies by which to effectively conserve species and biodiversity.
+The course includes a broad range of specialist modules and practical opportunities to gain the essential industry skills and knowledge in such areas as species identification, surveying techniques, population management, and strategies by which to effectively conserve species and biodiversity.

 Full-time: 3 years

-Work in the field will expand your knowledge on conservation, ecology and wildlife, and there is an opportunity for dissertation work in the final year to include ecological field work.
-This allows students to work with lecturing staff on relevant unique research experiences.
+Work in the field will reinforce and expand your knowledge on conservation, ecology and wildlife, both in the UK and overseas, and there is an opportunity for project work in the final two years to include ecological field work.
+This allows students to work with lecturing staff on relevant and unique research experiences.